 I had a fantastic time at ISWA.
 I felt like I had a lot of support from the teachers when preparing for my final exams.

-Small classes were a great benefit, as they enabled students to feel significant in a classroom.
+The small size was a great benefit, as it enabled students to feel significant in a classroom.
 It also allowed for the establishment of tight and unique relationships with the teachers.